Katherine Johnson, NASA Scientist Dubbed 'Human Computer' For Writing Complex Calculations By Hand, Turns 100

 NASA scientist Katherine Johnson, whose calculations allowed Americans to visit space, turned 100 years old on Sunday, according to the Daily Press.
 The former “human computer” of NASA Langley Research Center intends to celebrate her birthday at her alma mater, West Virginia University, where she will be honored with a statue of her likeness.
-The president of the university, Antony Jenkins, recently referred to Johnson as “someone who changed America.”
+The president of the university, Anthony Jenkins, recently referred to Johnson as “someone who changed America.”

 When asked how she has been able to maintain such good health and live a lengthy life, Johnson responded, “I’m just lucky.”

-One of the other “human computers” at NASA, Christine Darden, who was an apprentice of sorts to Johnson, commented on the 100-year-old’s signature smile, adding that, even in her old age, she still has “that wit about her.”
+One of the other “human computers” at NASA, Christine Darden, who was an apprentice of sorts to Johnson, commented on the 100-year-old’s signature smile, adding that — even in her old age — she still has “that wit about her.”

 One of Johnson’s daughters, Katherine Moore, noted that her mother rarely ever travels anymore, but she always responds to the hundreds of letters she is regularly sent.
 “We try to keep her calm, because her energy wears pretty quickly,” Moore said.
 “What’s keeping her going right now is the trip her birthday weekend — ‘I’m going to West Virginia!’
 She gets tired easily, but when she has something lined up, she rises to the occasion.”

-Johnson only started receiving a mass amount of national attention after the release of the novel turned film “Hidden Figures,” which tells the story of a group of African-American women at NASA Langley, who excelled in their fields at a time when the STEM field was not particularly welcome to either women or people of color.
-Along with Johnson, Dorothy Vaughn and Mary Jackson are also named in the novel, both of whom are now deceased.
+Johnson only started receiving a mass amount of national attention after the release of the novel turned film “Hidden Figures,” which tells the story of a group of African-American women at NASA Langley.
+These female scientists and pioneers excelled in their fields at a time when the STEM field was not particularly welcoming to women or to people of color.
+Along with Johnson, mathemeticians Dorothy Vaughan and Mary Jackson are also named in the novel, both of whom are now deceased.

 If you could send a birthday message to retired @NASA_Langley mathematician Katherine Johnson, what would it say?
 Tag your Tweets with #Happy100Katherine to celebrate her trailblazing contributions to space exploration. pic.twitter.com/pLzYqMFu2k